bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 3: 00:34:42

-If the sum of the input and the sum of the outputs is
+If the sum of the input and the sum of the outputs is exact.

 Speaker 1: 00:34:46

-exact.
 Then you can say that this participant did not pay anything.
 Why would you say that?
 There are many other sub-mappings that could be possible, even if you found one that all the duff like that, if you find other mappings that those are just as likely as that your first impression.

 Speaker 2: 00:35:15

-I think I understand what you mean, Lukas.
+I think I understand what you mean, Lucas.
 So if all the participants pay exactly the same fee, and we have one mapping where all the input and the difference between the inputs and the outputs exactly matches this fee.
 Then we would assume that this must be the true mapping.
 But I'm not sure whether there would only be one such mapping.